vlaskinarita/Alcor75-DPB-the-latest-version-is-fully-obfuscated/README.md

-# Alcor75's DPB  here latest version is fully obfuscated.
+# Alcor75's DPB  Here is the fully obfuscated latest version.

 I'll skip the 0.3.22.4 version and wait for the first final release in this league.
 ![image](https://github.com/vlaskinarita/Alcor75-DPB-the-latest-version-is-fully-obfuscated./assets/120003563/3518a322-76e6-49f2-94aa-5c56cff9ac27)